peerigon/batch-replace/README.md

 ===========
 **Perform multiple str.replace() with one operation.**

-In some situations it's not possible to chain multiple calls of `replace()`, because you don't want to pass the result of the first operation to the second:
+In some situations it's not possible to chain multiple calls of `replace()` because you don't want to pass the result of the first operation to the second:

 ```javascript
 "ab".replace(/a/g, "b")